 Chris thanked the NGOs that supported the evidence base of his legal action, such as our own Luci Ryan.

 We are deeply disappointed for Chris, supporters of the action, and the natural environment that will suffer at the hands of HS2.
-Once again, irreplaceable ancient woods and ancient and veteran trees are being treated as after-thoughts as the Government pushes ahead with the HS2 project.
+But it won’t discourage us – we’ll keep fighting to save these irreplaceable habitats.

 Organised by local groups passionate about trees, the virtual Sheffield Tree Week festival ran from 13-19 July.